geekboxzone/mmallow_external_droiddriver/releasing_to_jcenter.md

 # Releasing to JCenter

-Add the following credentials to `local.properties` Your API key can be [found here](https://bintray.com/user/edit/tab/apikey).
+Add the following credentials to `bintray.properties` Your API key can be [found here](https://bintray.com/user/edit/tab/apikey).

 ```
 bintray.user=USERNAME